brefphp/extra-php-extensions/docs/create_your_own_extension_layer.md

 RUN cp `php-config --extension-dir`/pgsql.so /tmp/pgsql.so
 ```

+Compile the extension here.
+In some cases, download the source code, install the libraries required for compilation, perform pecl install, etc, describe the processing to create all files required for extension.
+The Dockerfiles for [these](../layers) extensions will be very helpful.

+The environment variable `PHP_VERSION` is passed from the Makefile as an argument of docker build, and the value takes `72`, `73`, `74`.
+As a docker image is created for each PHP_VERSION, if the build procedure of extension differs for each version, it can use this variable to switch processing in Dockerfile.
-Some env variables are set and can be used in this environment. `PHP_BUILD_DIR` is `/tmp/build/php`, `INSTALL_DIR` is `/opt/bref`.
+There are some other env variables available,`PHP_BUILD_DIR` is `/tmp/build/php`, `INSTALL_DIR` is `/opt/bref`.

 ```Dockerfile
 COPY --from=ext /tmp/pgsql.so /opt/bref-extra/pgsql.so
 ```

+The extension layer consists of a zip archive of files that overlay the PHP layer, so copy the files and create the layer file structure here.
-Extension files that need to be installed should be placed `/opt` directory in the final image.
+Extension and all related files that need to be installed should be placed `/opt` directory in the final image.
+Because only `/opt` directory is allowed to put things in Lambda custom runtime environment.

 It might be good to build extension step-by-step and create Dockerfile from command history instead of immediately building from Dockerfile.